anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 Kubernetes Networking Semantics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The support for traditional network orchestration is non existent in Kubernetes as it is foremost a Platform as a
+The support for traditional network orchestration is non-existent in Kubernetes as it is foremost a Platform as a
 Service (PaaS) environment and not an Infrastructure as a Service (Iaas) component.
 There is no network orchestration
 API, like Neutron in OpenStack, and there is no way to create L2 networks, instantiate network services such as L3aaS
 and LBaaS and then connect them all together as can be done using Neutron.